timblaktu/HeliBoard/TERMINAL_INPUT_SUPPORT.md

 ### Description

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the bug**

-Yes, arrow keys, function keys, and navigation keys don't work in terminal emulator applications like Termux, ConnectBot, and JuiceSSH.
+Arrow keys, function keys, and navigation keys don't work in terminal emulator applications like Termux, ConnectBot, and JuiceSSH.
 These apps use `InputType.TYPE_NULL` which causes HeliBoard to send Android key events that the terminal apps cannot process correctly.

+**Expected behavior**

+Arrow keys, function keys, and navigation keys should work properly in terminal emulator applications.

 **Describe the solution you'd like**